 6. Priority Check-In at Hotels

-If you’ve ever showed up at a hotel front desk precisely around check-in or check-out time, you know how long the lines can get.
+If you’ve ever shown up at a hotel front desk precisely around check-in or check-out time, you know how long the lines can get.
 Luckily, you don’t have to deal with those lines if you have elite status from your rewards credit card.
 Every major hotel chain has a dedicated check-in desk for elite members, offering shorter lines and faster service.

 7. Free Lounge Access and Breakfast